-7.5.
-Test procedure
+7.5 Test procedure

 Set the traps in accordance with the manufacturer's and/or national distributor's instructions.
-Monitor the animals as they freely approach and enter the traps, either by taking a visual recording or by direct observation using a standard method to record animal behaviours and responses.
+Monitor the animals as they freely approach and enter the traps, either by observing remotely (e.g., video link/live-streaming) or by direct observation using a standard method to record animal responses.